zegonix/rust-workshop/README.md

 # rust-workshop

 Code examples and (non-nullable) pointers to learning resources.
-See [rust-workshop-extra] for the workshop slides.
+The slides for the workshop are intentionally not included here, because they are not intended as reference material.

-Please suggest improvements of this workshop _continuously_ and _generously_ !
+Please suggest improvements for this workshop _continuously_ and _generously_ !
 Here's the [anonymous form][feedback-form].
 Thank you! ❤️